Samsung/tizen-docs/docs/application/vstools/install.md

 > **Note**
 >
-> Visual Studio Tools for Tizen works with all Visual Studio variations, including Community.
+> Visual Studio Tools for Tizen works with all Visual Studio variations, except Express.
 Installing or re-installing Visual Studio with .NET desktop development and .NET Core cross-platform development toolsets is recommended.

 # Visual Studio Tools for Tizen